andrewyounucsd/League-of-Legends-Analysis/README.md

 | VCS         |                0.0155492  |               0.0154959  |
 | WLDs        |                0.00926334 |               0.00923158 |

-I used the variance of missingness rates across leagues as the test statistic, since larger variance would indicate league-specific missingness patterns.
+We used the variance of missingness rates across leagues as the test statistic, since larger variance would indicate league-specific missingness patterns.

 The observed test statistic was 7.61 × 10⁻⁷, with a p-value of 1.0.
 The permutation distribution below shows that the observed statistic is well within the range expected under the null hypothesis.
 <iframe